Purdue-CS193/homework-0-DanChigo/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown
-I'm a CS Novice!
-But I love it so far!

-I'm new to github and usually use replit

-Enjoy this picture of Rihanna.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for